tapis-project/documentation/source/technical/files.rst

 perform file listing, uploading, operations such as move/copy/delete and also transfer files between systems.
 All Tapis files APIs accept JSON as inputs.

-Currently the files service includes support for S3 and SSH type file systems.
-Other storage systems like IRODS will be included in future releases.
+Currently the files service includes support for systems of type LINUX, S3 and IRODS.
+Other system types such as GLOBUS will be included in future releases.

 ----------
 Overview